-This is the first of two staff development trainings offered by Hospital for Special Surgery’s VOICES 60+ Senior Advocacy Program to health professionals on the importance of addressing falls in older adults.
+This is the first of two staff development trainings offered in 2011 by Hospital for Special Surgery’s VOICES 60+ Senior Advocacy Program to health professionals on the importance of addressing falls in older adults.

-The goal of this training is to frame the importance of this concern as a public health issue while offering strategies to open discussion and assessing falls risk related to older adults.
-Nimali Jayasinghe, PhD, Assistant Professor of Psychology in Psychiatry at Weill Cornell Medical College and an expert on falls prevention, presented this topic to an interdisciplinary team of social workers, nurses, program associates, and volunteers.
+The goal of this training was to frame the importance of this concern as a public health issue while offering strategies to open discussion and assess falls risk related to older adults.
+Nimali Jayasinghe, PhD, presented this topic to an interdisciplinary team of social workers, nurses, program associates, and volunteers.

 Dr. Jayasinghe outlined learning objectives for the presentation: